 We partner with experts to offer monthly training and workshops to the community.
 Examples of topics we’ve discussed are the importance of multicultural curriculum, curriculum violence, the problem with color-blindness, Walking in my Shoes: Community members sharing what it’s like to live in their skin, role-play conversations on race, and a panel discussion on the documentary 13th.
 We also have a bi-monthly book club with over 80 active members.

 PreK-12 Curriculum Development and Classroom Resources

 We examine the diversity in our school curriculum and resources to ensure accurate history and diverse stories are being taught.
-This includes working with the teaching staff as they develop the new K-5 curriculum for 2020-2021.
+This includes working with the teaching staff as they develop the new K-5 curriculum.
 We recently worked with school leadership and wrote new social justice standards to augment what DESE’s latest standards.
 We are currently grading and scoring books to find the best materials to teach to the new social justice standards.

 Click the Listen Here button below for more on the positive impact when given the opportunity of cultural representation in the classroom

 The goal of the youth forum is to bring together youth from the Easton community to lead conversations with their peers on race, racism and social justice.
 This is also a place for young people to feel safe and supported as they do this work.
 RMK works to bring in resources such as mentorship, project management training and additional coaching for our young leaders.

 We serve as a platform to amplify the voices of our multicultural families when they experience incidents as a result of their race or culture.
 We pull together RMK members, local leaders, and other local groups to address the families needs and recruit additional supports.
 We also serve as a space for anyone doing this work to unite and collectively gain the strength to continue advocating for equity.
 We also host social events to get to know each other and do self-care.